onflow/flow-go/pkg/language/docs/language.md

 // Withdraw 10 units from the token.
 //
 // The amount satisfies the precondition of the `withdraw` function
-// in the `FungibleToken` interface
+// in the `FungibleToken` interface.
-// invoking a member of a resource does not destroy it, so the `token` resource is still valid
+// Invoking a member of a resource does not destroy it, so the `token` resource is still valid.
 //
 let withdrawn <- token.withdraw(amount: 10)

 // The postcondition of the `withdraw` function in the `FungibleToken`
-// interface ensured the balance field of the token was updated properly
+// interface ensured the balance field of the token was updated properly.
 //
 // `token.balance` is 90
 // `withdrawn.balance` is 10